ddeng36/script-boot/README.md

   3. override the method, do something before the method is called, and then call the method.
 - @After: To do something after this function is called.
 - @Request, @Response, @RequestQuery, @RequestBody, @RequestForm, @Next
+- Template Engine: Use Consolidate and Mustache as Template Engine to SSR.